akashdip2001/NAS-with-ESP32/RaspberryPi.md

    - In a web browser, navigate to the Pico W’s IP (e.g., `http://192.168.4.1/`).
    - Test the file listing, upload, download, and deletion functionalities.

-This complete code should compile and run on your Raspberry Pi Pico W, providing all the desired features for your IoT project.
 ---

 [![pico-1s](https://github.com/user-attachments/assets/5efcebda-6d8e-4b36-8bda-87485b911a84)](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#documentation)